harshhhdev/calvera/content/github-actions/index.md

 By default, all Abell projects use dist for their output directory, though this can be customised in the [Abell config](https://abelljs.org/guide/api-reference/#abellprograminfo-ltobjectgt).

+Now commit this file to your master branch.

+# Setting Up GitHub Pages

+Now that we're done setting up our workflow, let's make sure GitHub pages works properly.

+Go into your repo > settings > pages.

+Select gh-pages as your branch, and hit save.

+Wait for the action to run, and your website should now be live!

+Now, when you commit to your master branch, the files will automatically be built and deployed to your GitHub pages.
+Cool!